Extraordinary Attorney Woo Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 One of the greatest Korean TV exports about all time, this narrative of a gifted attorney called Woo Young-woo navigating life while on the autistic spectrum has become popular very rapidly.

-This endearing courtroom drama has amassed an astounding 67 million watching hours during its sixth week on Netflix, after reaching 24 million in its first week, while not quite reaching the levels of Squid Game.
+This endearing courtroom drama has amassed an astounding 67 million watching hours during its sixth weekend on Netflix, after reaching 24 million in its first week, while not quite reaching the levels as Squid Game (at least not yet).

 Additionally, Extraordinary Attorney Woo is currently the eighth-most-watched non-English series on Netflix overall.